Retail Tax on Heavy Trucks, Trailers, and Tractors

 It is designed to be used as a trash container.

-It is not designed to carry freight other than trash.
+It isn't designed to carry freight other than trash.

-It is not designed to be permanently mounted on or affixed to a truck chassis or body.
+It isn't designed to be permanently mounted on or affixed to a truck chassis or body.

 This is any house trailer (regardless of size) suitable for use in connection with either passenger automobiles or